cessda/cessda.cdc.aggregator.oai-pmh-repo-handler/README.md

 arguments, configuration file options and environment variables.

 [Prometheus client](https://github.com/prometheus/client_python)
+provides additional configuration options that can be set using environment variables:

+- `PROMETHEUS_DISABLE_CREATED_SERIES` for disabling series suffixed by `_created`.
+- `PROMETHEUS_MULTIPROC_DIR` for storing metrics when running in multiprocess mode.

-provides additional configuration.
-Refer to its documentation for more information.
+Refer to Prometheus client documentation for more information.

 ## Build OAI sets based on source endpoint ##